arkwright/vim-manhunt/README.md

 ### Modes

 Manhunt can operate in three different modes: `working`, `pair`, and `pin`.
-You can switch between the two modes at any time, or start Manhunt in a specific mode, by passing a mode to the `:Manhunt` command, like so:
+You can switch between the three modes at any time, or start Manhunt in a specific mode, by passing a mode to the `:Manhunt` command, like so:

     :Manhunt working